alexsmithfanning/group-website-project/README.md

 ## Using Git

-First and foremost, you need to know the basics of Git and how to install it.
-[Head on over here](https://git-scm.com/doc) to see the documentation and reference implementation.
+First and foremost, you need to know the basics of Git and how to install it. <a href="https://git-scm.com/doc" target="_blank">Head on over here</a> to see the documentation and reference implementation.

 [This](https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf) document is also of some use.
 It will allow you to quickly get started using Git.